 Moral stories are a good way to teach life’s essential lessons and values to kids.
 A good story will build a sense of what is right or wrong.
 It has a paramount influence on all the kids who are reading and listening to it.

 People usually get influenced by what they read.
 So, it is important to read or recite stories that will add value to everyone’s life.
-The story of the rabbit and tortoise is well known among kids.
-This short story of rabbit and tortoise depicts some important values and morals.
+The rabbit and tortoise story is well-known among kids.
+This short story with the moral of rabbit and tortoise depicts some important values and morals.